 - Driver’s License Reinstatement

-*Financial guidelines apply for free (pro bono) representation on a legal matter referred outside the clinics.
-Attorneys volunteer their time and services to make an evaluation and decision on whether to represent a veteran in their particular case, and the Tarrant County Bar Association makes no guarantee that an attorney will agree to take any particular case.
-The number of volunteer attorneys taking a pro bono case is limited, and the cases will be evaluated on the complexity and estimated time of representation.
+**Financial guidelines apply for free (pro bono) representation on a legal matter referred outside the clinics.
+Attorneys volunteer their time and services to make an evaluation and decision on whether to represent an applicant in their particular case, and the Tarrant County Bar Association makes no guarantee that an attorney will agree to take any particular case.
+The number of volunteer attorneys taking a pro bono case is limited, and the cases will be evaluated by the placement subcommittee before being placed.